Back to Top

 • 1 in 5 Americans will experience a mental illness in a given year.[2]

-The District's Mental Health Task Force is important for engaging the community in understanding the issue and connecting families and students with resources.
 The District’s commitment to address mental health is evident in their co-location of mental health services within school buildings, offering Mental Health First Aid training and launching the Speak Up Speak Out app - all strong achievements.
 While these efforts are important and critical, they primarily address the issue at the individual and family level.
 I believe that we must continue the conversation about larger system-level changes within the District to ensure we are supporting positive mental health and well-being for students and staff.

-[1] Youth Risk Behavior Survey Data Summary and Trends Report: 2011- 2021.
+[1] Youth Risk Behavior Survey Data Summary and Trends Report: 2011- 2023.
 Centers for Disease Control and Prevention.
-2021.
+2023.

 [2] Key substance use and mental health indicators in the United States: Results from the 2015 National Survey on Drug Use and Health.
 Rockville, MD: Center for Behavioral Health Statistics and Quality.
 Substance Abuse and Mental Health Services Administration.
 2016.